Skip to Content

 • 50 MPH in most other locations (unless otherwise posted).

-A New Jersey speeding tickets lawyer must also account for "Safe Corridors" and construction zones, where fines are doubled by statute.
+A New Jersey speeding ticket lawyer must also account for "Safe Corridors" and construction zones, where fines are doubled by statute.
 If you are cited in these areas, the financial burden increases instantly, and judges are often less inclined to grant leniency during negotiations.

 The New Jersey Point System